How to Integrate STEM into Your Homeschool

 Free Online STEM Resources For Homeschoolers

-All parents want to sharpen their child’s STEM skills, but finding the tools and resources to make that happen can be expensive.
-Don’t underestimate, though, the everyday things you and your children already do that are STEM related such as balancing your budget, using the computer, playing video games, visiting local science museums, and exploring the natural world around you.
+Finding the tools and resources to explore STEM can be expensive.
+Don’t underestimate, though, the everyday things you and your children already do that are STEM-related such as balancing your budget, using the computer, playing video games, visiting local science museums, and exploring the natural world around you.

 When you’re looking for something more defined, though, there are plenty of online STEM resources for your homeschool that won’t cost you a dime.
 Below is a list of some of the ones you may want to check out and think about how they could fit into your specific homeschool style and plan.